RipCityBassWorks/capstone-project/README.md

 	* Initialized with an arbitrary 16 bit binary value
 	* LFSR continuously updates with a 2 second delay between values
 	* User enable inserts a '1' at a slot of LFSR determined by a 16 bit counter
-	* User enable controlled by btn(0)
+	* User enable controlled by solar panel connected to the XADC
+#### XADC
+	* Converts the analog voltage output of a solar panel to a 16 bit std_logic_vector
+	* Triggers the enable condition when a laser pointer is aimed at the solar panel
 #### UART Output
 	* Updates at system clock
 	* 2 second delay between each data stream concurrent with the LFSR delay
 	* lfsr_out is converted to the ASCII representation of hexadecimal characters
-	* Terminal output displays the hexadecimal LFSR result along with a '1' if the user enable condition is true
+	* Terminal output displays the hexadecimal LFSR result along with a 'X'
+	* when the XADC condition is met
 	* Reset condition pauses the data stream
 	* Data stream resumes when reset = '0'